 IP driver for PCIe

-The optimized IPoPCIe driver supports regular networking over PCI Express and is typically used as a faster alternative to 10G/40G Ethernet.
-The IPoPCIe driver fully support routing and ARP.
-More details on IPoPCIe.
+The IPoPCIe driver supports regular networking over PCI Express and is typically used as a faster alternative to 10G/40/100G Ethernet.
+The IPoPCIe driver is integrated with the standard networking stack and fully support routing and ARP.
+The current driver is available for both Linux and Windows, but does not support communication between Linux and Windows (This is on the Roadmap, please contact Dolphin for details).
+Most regular applications should use SuperSockets for best possible performance.

 NMPI is an open source version of MPICH2 with a native SISCI transport.
 More details on NMPI.